Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Algorithm

+First, we use the estimated advantage through the exponential term $\exp(\xi \underline{A}(s, a))$.
+The natural consequence is that the more advantage a transition has (and thus the greater its impact on learning is), the more priority it is assigned, making our sampling mechanism both adaptive and optimization-aware.
+Since there may be uncertainty and significant variance in estimating the advantage, we adopt the LCB \citep{liu2023blending} a conservative estimate, as previously detailed.

-For transitions from the offline dataset, we prioritize samples based on both the estimated density ratio and advantage value, retrieving near-on-policy samples that also provide policy improvement benefits.
-Since the data source is known, we set the density ratio to 1 for transitions from the online dataset and prioritize them purely based on advantage values under the current policy. \fix{Additionally, there may be uncertainty and significant variance in estimating the advantage value and density ratio.
-To address this, we adopt LCB as a conservative estimate. } Thus, we define the priority function for sampling as:
+Second, we assign an additional weight of $\underline{w}(s, a)$ for transitions from the offline dataset.
+In other words, we prioritize offline samples based on both its "onlineness" and advantage value to retrieve near-on-policy samples that also provide policy improvement benefits.
+For the online transitions, they are themselves samples from the online data distribution, and thus we prioritize them purely based on advantage values under the current policy. }

+Third, we found that the implementation of this prioritized sampling scheme is most straightforward when done as a variation of RLPD \citep{ball2023efficient}, where we similarly give equal total weights to the offline dataset and the online replay buffer, but distribute them non-uniformly.
+This reaps the benefits of RLPD over previous offline-to-online RL methods, namely avoiding the phase separation between offline pretraining and online finetuning, and directly utilizing the offline dataset in conjunction with online interactions instead.

-Note that this advantage-aligned sampling strategy is not a heuristic-based approach but is theoretically \fix{derived} in the performance difference lemma~\citep{kakade2002approximately}, \fix{providing insights into its effectiveness and superiority over the random sampling approach (see Section Theoretical Analysis ).}
+Last but not least, this advantage-aligned sampling strategy is not a heuristic-based approach.
+It is theoretically derived from the performance difference lemma~\citep{kakade2002approximately}, {which provides insights into its effectiveness and superiority over the random sampling approach.
+For this, see section \secref{sec:theoretical-analysis}.}

+In summary, our approach broadens the distribution of samples used during online updates, centering around on-policy examples, thereby facilitating immediate value.
+The active advantage-aligned priority is as follows:

+with hyperparameter $\beta$ associated with the LCB advantage estimated, $\zeta$ as the density self-normalization temperature and $\xi$ as the advantage temperature.
+Note that the standard PER temperature can be absorbed into these hyperparameters, and thus there is no need to define a separate one.

-The active sampling process in our algorithm is highlighted in blue in Algorithm~\ref{alg:a3rl}, while our approach to addressing sampling bias is highlighted in red.
+This active sampling process in our algorithm is highlighted in blue in Algorithm~\ref{alg:a3rl}, while our approach to addressing sampling bias is highlighted in red.
+We defer the details of the algorithm to \appref{app:alg:a3rl_details}.